PlumpMath/debe/README.md

 ## Examples

 Below sample are from the totem/test.js unit tester.
-See Totem's [DEBE](https://git.geointapps.org/acmesds/debe) for a far more complex use-case.
 You may  also find Totem's [DSVAR](https://git.geointapps.org/acmesds/dsvar) useful, if you wish to learn more about its database agnosticator.

 ### D1 - Encypted with a database